chennakt9/nested-commenting-system/README.md

 or you can create your own dummy user using register...

-And then you will be redirected to http://localhost:3000/comments where we can see all the posts, replies and comments
+After successful login, you will be redirected to http://localhost:3000/comments where we can see all the posts, replies and comments

 ## Authors